-You should emphasize that you understand the importance of motivation on the workplace and describe at least two ways of motivating the employees.
-You can talk about team building events, creating better relationships on the workplace, a clearly explained system of goals and rewards, and about working as a role model for the others.
-Let’s have a look at some answers to this question.
+You should emphasize that you understand the importance of motivation on the workplace, and you should describe at least two ways of motivating the employees.
+You can talk about team building events, creating better relationships on the workplace, a clearly explained system of goals and rewards, and about being a role model for the others.
+Let’s have a look at some good answersn.

 First of all, I try to be a role model.
-I do not sit in the office all day long, but I go among people, ask them if they are satisfied in work, and actually listen to their needs and wishes.
+I do not sit in the office all day long, but I often go and talk to the people, asking them if they are satisfied in work, and I actually listen to their needs and wishes.
 If it is possible, I try to improve the working conditions every year.
-If there is a helping hand needed and I have free time, I do not hesitate to do the manual labor for an hour or two.
-This motivates them to work harder, when they see a white collar taking the job motivates the laborers to work harder.
+If there is a need for a helping hand, and I have time, I do not hesitate to do manual labor for an hour or two.
+Seeing a white collar taking the job motivates the laborers to work harder.